-Urinary Incontinence: Natural Treatment Options for Dogs and Cats
+Urinary Incontinence: Natural Treatment Options for Dogs

 When a companion begins to drip or leak urine, it can cause great concern for the animal's guardian.
 Incontinence causes the animal great distress as well; they do not wish to urinate in the house or on their bed, yet cannot control their own bodily functions properly.
 Urinary incontinence is the involuntary passing or leakage of urine and occurs in 20% of dogs at some point in their lifetime.
 Cats are less often affected.
 Treatment for incontinence is typically fairly simple and effective, so don't panic if your companion begins to drip.
 (Marking & spraying, frequent urination, and submissive urination are not considered urinary incontinence and are not encompassed in this article).